HuiZeng/BIQA_Toolbox/README.md

 4. Run any of the three main functions.

 # Results
-The median SRCC (std SRCC) of different methods on different datasets.
+The median SRCC (std SRCC) of 10 repititions of different methods on different datasets.

 |  Methods | LIVE Challenge  | LIVE IQA | CSIQ |  TID2013 |
 |:-------:|:-------:|:-------:|:-------:|:-------:|